4GeeksAcademy/master-python-programming-exercises/exercises/32-numbers-of-letters-and-digits/README.md

 ## 💡 Hint:

-+ Define a dictionary for storing both counts in one variable.
++ Declare a dictionary for storing both counts in one variable.